ahmedkamal14/E-Commerce-Projects/README.md

 ---

 ### [Fashion Hub](https://ahmedkamal14.github.io/E-Commerce-Website/) 👗
-An elegant online fashion store built using Vite and React.
-Includes advanced filtering options, user authentication, and a sleek UI.
+An elegant online fashion store built using **Vite** and **React**.
+It includes advanced filtering options, user authentication, and a sleek UI.
+The data for the products and filters is fetched from APIs to provide dynamic content.

 - **[Live Preview](https://ahmedkamal14.github.io/E-Commerce-Website/)**
 - **[Repository](https://github.com/ahmedkamal14/E-Commerce-Website)**